 We have a good working relationship with local law enforcement.
-Our school resource officer occasionally meets and speaks with high-risk students and/or their families.
+Our school resource officer occasionally meets and speaks with high-risk students and/or their families as a proactive measure.

 We plan and practice evacuation (fire & earthquake), shelter in place, and intruder on campus drills with the Santa Barbara Community Academy throughout the year.